Spelling variations: Haim, Chaim, Haym Avraham

 Source: Jabotinsky Archives

-Ruschuk is the fifth largest city in Bulgaria, on the right bank of the river Danube across from the Romanian border.
-It was at the time of Haim's birth a prosperous merchant town, and was home to a well-to-do Jewish population which represented about 10% of the city's inhabitants.
+Rustchuk, the fifth largest city in Bulgaria, is located on the right bank of the Danube river, across from the Romanian border.
+Just 50 miles (80 kms) from Romania's capital Bucharest, and 200 miles (300 kms) from Bulgaria's capital Sofia.
+It was at the time of Haim's birth a prosperous merchant town, home to a well-to-do Jewish community representing about 10% of the city's total population.

 Haim's parents died when he was still a young boy.
-His mother died from tuberculosis when he was twelve years old, in February 1892.
-Twenty-one months later, his father passed away from the same disease.
-Haim, the eldest of four brothers, became an orphan at the age of fourteen.
+His mother Lea died from tuberculosis in February 1892 when he was twelve years old.
+Twenty-one months later, his father Mamo passed away from the same disease, and Haim became a double orphan at the age of fourteen.

-After the death of their parents, Haim and his three younger brothers - Moritz, Isak and Mony - were raised by their maternal grandparents, Salomon (Mony) Jakob and Rebecca and, occasionally, by their aunts.
+After the death of his parents, Haim and his three younger brothers were raised by their maternal grandparents, Salomon (Mony) Jakob and Rebecca and, occasionally, by their aunts.
+Very little is known about his grandparents, but they appear to have been well-to-do merchants.

-The only document remaining from Haim's early years is a group portrait of the four Abraham brothers, taken two years after their parents' death.
+The earliest photo of Haim is a group portrait of the four Abraham brothers, taken in 1896, two years after their parents' death.

 (Collection of the author)